carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 ![](../fig/02-var-x-and-y.png)

 with the standard deviation being the square root of the variance.
-We refer to such quantities that can be obtained from the population as _population parameters_.
-The question we started out asking can now be written mathematically: is $\mu_Y - \mu_X = 0$ ?
+We refer to such quantities that can be obtained from the population as *population parameters*.
+The question we started out asking can now be written mathematically: is <i>&mu;<sub>Y</sub> - &mu;<sub>X</sub> = 0</i> ?
 Although in our illustration we have all the values and can check if this is true, in practice we do not.
 For example, in practice it would be prohibitively expensive to buy all the mice in a population.
-Here we learn how taking a _sample_ permits us to answer our questions.
+Here we learn how taking a *sample* permits us to answer our questions.
 This is the essence of statistical inference.

 #### Sample estimates
 Note that this difference of averages is also a random variable.